Nicholas-Riegel/shopping-cart-react2/README.md

 # Shopping Cart Project

+This is a shopping-cart project.

+The project exemplifies the following technologies:
+* React Router
+* Context api
+* Setting Context with more than one state
+* useLayoutEffect
+* Making tabs active based on click (in Nav) and page loaded (for reload with useEffect)
+* Tailwind

+Project may be viewed at:

 URL: https://nicholas-riegel.github.io/shopping-cart-react2

 Checkout button in Cart intentionally not working.

-Technologies:

-React:

-1. Hooks: useState, useEffect, useContext, useLayoutEffect,
-2. Router: BrowserRouter, Switch, Route,

-JS:

-1. Methods: .map, .filter, .reduce, .toFixed
-2. ternary operators
-3. fetch()

-Things I learned:

-1. React Router
-2. Context api
-3. Adding a property on fetch
-4. Setting Context with more than one state
-5. useLayoutEffect
-6. Making tabs active based on click (in Nav) and page loaded (for reload with useEffect)